gabeluci/gabeluci.github.io/_posts/2022-02-04-dont-use-configureawait.md

 This is what another Stephen, Stephen Toub (a Microsoft employee), recommends in the [ConfigureAwait FAQ](https://devblogs.microsoft.com/dotnet/configureawait-faq/) under the subheading "When should I use ConfigureAwait(false)?":

 >When writing applications, you generally want the default behavior (which is why it is the default behavior). ...
-This leads to the general guidance of: **if you’re writing app-level code, do not use `ConfigureAwait(false)`**
+This leads to the general guidance of: **if you're writing app-level code, do not use `ConfigureAwait(false)`**

 In my own application code, I don't bother trying to figure out where I can and can't use it.
 I just ignore that `ConfigureAwait` exists.
 Sure, there *can* be a performance improvement by using it where you can, but I really doubt that it will be a noticeable difference to any human, even if it is measurable by a timer.
 I don't believe the return on investment is positive.